Ruben Brown: Chicago Bears

-Brown then signed with the Chicago Bears in 2004.
-That season, he started only nine games due to injuries.
+Brown signed with the Chicago Bears in 2004, but only started in nine games due to injuries.
 He had a revival in his career in the 2006 season after the Bears made Super Bowl XLI, and was named to the 2007 Pro Bowl.
-In 2007, Brown played in 8 games before being placed on injured reserve by the Bears on November 8, 2007 due to an injured shoulder.
+In 2007, Brown played in eight games before being placed on injured reserve by the Bears on November 8, 2007, due to an injured shoulder.

 Brown became a free agent after the 2007 season.
-He had stated he would like to return to the Bears in the future but was uncertain whether he would actually return, commenting that he enjoyed his three-year stint with the Bears, and that it rejuvenated his career.
-The Bears did not plan on offering Brown a contract.
+He expressed interest in returning to Chicago, commenting his three-year stint with the Bears rejuvenated his career.
+The Bears did re-sign Brown.

 Retirement

 After spending the 2008 season out of football, Brown officially announced his retirement on February 2, 2009.

 Broadcasting career

 Brown currently co-hosts The Enforcers, a weekly television show in Buffalo, NY, with former Buffalo Sabres player Rob Ray.
 Brown is also a regular pundit on Canadian talkshow "Off the Record", which airs on TSN.
 He also served as an analyst for the syndication network broadcasting the Fall Experimental Football League.

 Brown has co-hosted, along with Mike Catalana, Bills Tonight, the Bills' official weekly post game on MSG Western New York, since 2016.